ajeetraina/dhi-sample-demos/redis-exporter/guides/guide.md

 ### Monitoring Redis Cluster

-Monitor a Redis Cluster with authentication:
+Monitor a Redis Cluster with authentication (this example assumes you have a Redis Cluster already configured):

 ```bash
 $ docker run -d \